How to file a Pennsylvania annual report

 Can foreign entities use the same deadlines as domestic entities?

-It depends on your entity type.
-But generally, foreign and domestic entities of the same type share the same filing date and requirements.
+Yes.
+Domestic and foreign entities of the same association type share the same filing windows and deadlines.

 Can I file if my business is inactive?